Tulip-Dev/tulip/doc/python/apichanges.rst

 instance :meth:`tlp.BooleanProperty.setValueToGraphNodes`, :meth:`tlp.DoubleProperty.setValueToGraphEdges`.

 The methods :meth:`tlp.Graph.setNodePropertiesValues` and :meth:`tlp.Graph.setEdgePropertiesValues`
-now benefits from the type inference feature introduced in Tulip-Python 4.9, meaning you can now create properties and set their values in one call.
+now benefit from the type inference feature introduced in Tulip-Python 4.9, meaning you can now create properties and set their values in one call.
 The signatures of the methods :meth:`tlp.Graph.addNode` and :meth:`tlp.Graph.addEdge` have also been updated in order to set properties values while adding elements to a graph.

 All graph properties classes now have methods to return iterators on graph elements who have a specific value: :meth:`tlp.DoubleProperty.getNodesEqualTo`, :meth:`tlp.StringProperty.getEdgesEqualTo`, ...

-Last but not least, a new helper class :class:`tlp.TulipMaterialDesignIcons` has been added to ease the configuration of the rendering of graph nodes as icons in the main Tulip software.

 Tulip-Python 4.10
 -----------------